scanberg/viamd/ext/atomic_queue/README.md

 * CPU scheduler can place threads on different CPU cores each run.
 To avoid that the threads are pinned to specific CPU cores.
 * CPU scheduler can preempt threads.
 To avoid that real-time `SCHED_FIFO` priority 50 is used to disable scheduler time quantum expiry and make the threads non-preemptable by lower priority processes/threads.
 * Real-time thread throttling disabled.
 * Adverse address space randomisation may cause extra CPU cache conflicts, as well as other processes running on the system.
 To minimise effects of that `benchmarks` executable is run at least 33 times.
-The benchmark charts show the average; the standard deviation, minimum and maximum values are shown in the chart tooltips.
+The benchmark charts display average values.
+The chart tooltip also displays the standard deviation, minimum and maximum values.

+Benchmark performance of single-producer-single-consumer queues `boost::lockfree::spsc_queue`, `moodycamel::ReaderWriterQueue` and these queues in single-producer-single-consumer mode should be identical because they implement exactly the same algorithm using exactly the same atomic load and store instructions. `boost::lockfree::spsc_queue` implementation benchmarked at that time had no optimizations for minimizing L1d cache contention, cold branch misprediction or pipeline stalls from subtler issues noticable only in the generated assembly code.

 I only have access to a few x86-64 machines.
 If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.

 ### Huge pages
 When huge pages are available the benchmarks use 1x1GB or 16x2MB huge pages for the queues to minimise TLB misses.
 To enable huge pages do one of:
 ```
-sudo hugeadm --pool-pages-min 1GB:1 --pool-pages-max 1GB:1
+sudo hugeadm --pool-pages-min 1GB:1
-sudo hugeadm --pool-pages-min 2MB:16 --pool-pages-max 2MB:16
+sudo hugeadm --pool-pages-min 2MB:16
 ```
 Alternatively, you may like to enable [transparent hugepages][15] in your system and use a hugepage-aware allocator, such as [tcmalloc][14].